Rackover/TrackMasters.Wiki/home/create-ais.md

 | `ON_FINISH_RACE`   | None  | When the bot reaches the finish line of its last turn     |
 | `ON_COLLISION`   | `is_against_player` (true or false),  `other_player_rank` (a number from 1 to 8)  | When the bot collides with something, ground or vehicle     |

-You can create other functions in your script, but they will be ignored by the game and their content will only be ran if you call these functions from elsewhere.
+You can create other functions in your script, but they will be ignored by the game and their code will only be ran if you call these functions from elsewhere.
+# Inputs
 ## The virtual joystick
 Each vehicle is controlled by a "joystick input", which represents:
 * A left/right steering input (`x`)